 - Independent Research in Science

-Engineering utilizes the principles of mathematics and science to come up with practical solutions to problems that better the world in some way.
-Building off the first-level course, the Level 2 curriculum provides students with a more in-depth view of engineering so that they may become broadly educated across engineering disciplines.
-The branches of mechanical, civil, environmental, chemical, aeronautical, and biomedical engineering are explored.
+Engineering utilizes principles of mathematics and science to develop practical solutions to needs that exist in the world.
+This course provides students with a broad education across engineering disciplines while further developing their understanding of and confidence in using the engineering design process.
+The branches of mechanical, electrical, civil, environmental, chemical, aeronautical, and biomedical engineering are explored.
 Instruction aims to convey the excitement and possibilities of the profession.
-Engineering is based in applied science.
-Skills will be attained not only through discussion but also through design, construction, analysis, and testing of solutions to engineering problems.
-There are cumulative projects at the end of each semester.
-Successful completion of Introduction to Engineering: Level 1 is a prerequisite for this course.
+Engineering is based on applied science.
+Skills in this course are attained not only through discussion but also through design, construction, analysis, and testing of solutions to engineering problems.
+Throughout each semester, students develop analytical reasoning, scientific inquiry, and problem-solving skills, in the context of a variety of projects which highlight and encourage student’s deeper learning and engagement with the content.

 In Biology, the study of life, we explore the diverse characteristics of living things, beginning with the tiny atoms and molecules that comprise living organisms and extending to the complexity of functioning of entire organisms and systems.
 This course is designed to deepen students’ knowledge of the fundamental concepts of biology as well as to develop skills in laboratory techniques, data collection and analysis, experimental design and control, and scientific writing.
 Topics include the structure of cells and cell energetics, the evolution and diversity of life, the role of DNA and RNA in cell function, the fundamentals of genetics and heredity, and the application of these areas in current research.